-15% off your first order*.

 ➡️ Symmetry in relation to half strides

-Seaver measures the symmetry of your horse in trot and straight line.
-It is about compare your horse's two half trotting strides.
+Seaver measures your horse's symmetry at the trot and in a straight line.
+It's all about compare your horse's two half strides at the trot.
 These should be as similar as possible.

 Every 5 seconds of consecutive trot in a straight line, this data is calculated.
 Two notes in % evolving during the session represent it.
 For a healthy horse, the scores are generally between 45 and 55%.

-Figure 1: Classical session with distribution of scores throughout the session
+Figure 1: Classic session with notes distributed throughout the session

-Please note that the calculations are only made when your horse is moving during the ride. at least 7 seconds at a trot and in a straight line.
-In all other cases, this score is meaningless and will have a value of 0 on the graph.
+Please note that calculations are only made when your horse is moving for at least 7 seconds at a trot and in a straight line.
+In all other cases, this note is meaningless and will have a value of 0 on the graph.

 For example, when working in a small space.
 This duration can only be achieved on a perfectly straight diagonal.
 So if you don't get any marks in this kind of session, don't worry.
 It's exactly the same for a lunging or liberty session.
 It's rare to get your horse on a long enough straight line, even when changing circles.